limbosworld/NMS-Beyond-The-Purge/README.md

 # Beyond The Purge

 Another custom mode save game file for players who want to skip the main missions which have been around for years and get straight to exploring, building or starting the new **Autophage Questline**.
 If you are wanting to complete The Purge yourself so you can pick your own galaxy type, see [this page](https://github.com/limbosworld/NMS-The-Purge).

 ## Description

-If you are a long-time player or chronic restarter (like me), this will help you each time you want to start a new game.
+Whether you are new to the game, a long-time player or a chronic restarter (like me), this will help you each time you want to start a new game.
 When you load this save, you will be on a Paradise planet with a small portal base.
 The Purge will have been completed and you will notice (in your log) a second portal base in Eisentamm.
 Now you can jump back and forth between Euclid and Eisentamm and use the portals to explore each galaxy.

 #### This quick start save is also great to use for testing and tinkering without having to listen to Artemis, Apollo or -null- pinging you in the background.
 Hack away at the save file and if something goes wrong, just re-paste this JSON and start over.

 ##